tensorflow/tfjs/tfjs-backend-wasm/README.md

 production.
 See [starter/parcel](./starter/parcel/) and [starter/webpack](./starter/webpack/) for how to setup your favorite bundler.

-If your server is serving the `.wasm` files from a different directory, call `setWasmPaths` with the location of that directory before you initialize the
+If you are serving the `.wasm` files from a different directory, call `setWasmPaths` with the location of that directory before you initialize the
 backend: